Our Review Process

 Oil is abundantly available in nature, and in our bodies too.
 It is made up of three kinds of fats – saturated, unsaturated, and trans fats.
 The fats present in oil are digested in our bodies and converted to fatty acids, which are then used by our bodies to perform multiple functions.

 Many people these days prefer to give up oil entirely, since they believe it is bad for their health - but this is not true.
 Oil offers many benefits for our bodies.
 Several oils are good sources of monounsaturated fatty acids (MUFA) and polyunsaturated fatty acids (PUFA), which are beneficial for the heart.
 They help reduce inflammation, and aid in the proper absorption of vitamins A, E, D, and K. They give us energy and lubricate the bone joints and muscles.
 Furthermore, they are good for brain function and healthy skin.
-Let's read more about which cooking oil is good for diabetes in this article
+Let's read more about which which oil is good for diabetes in this article.

 Table of Contents